Kushagra-Malviya/Task-Manager/README.md

 ## Contributing

 If you want to contribute to the Daily Task Manager, feel free to fork this repository, make your changes, and submit a pull request.
 We welcome any improvements or feature additions that can enhance the program's functionality.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
-You are free to use, modify, and distribute this software as long as you include the original license text.